rylanmiller25/scraping/technical_plan.md

 # Formatting and Final Scraping Output

 The scraper employed here should extract all of the text from each given website domain.
-I should be able to give the scraper a list of website domains, and the scraper should be able to take each of those, scrape the raw HTML from the homepage and up to 9 additional first-level links (same domain), and then store the combined visible text (deleting the HTML after storing the text) in a dataframe where a column exists for the company ID called 'companyid', for the company name called 'company', for the domain called 'website', for the year called 'year', for the month called 'month', for the text called 'text', and an indicator for failures called 'failure'.
+I should be able to give the scraper a list of website domains, and the scraper should be able to take each of those, scrape the raw HTML from the homepage and up to 9 additional first-level links (same domain), and then store the combined visible text (deleting the HTML after storing the text) in a dataframe where a column exists for the company ID called 'companyid', for the company name called 'company', for the domain called 'website', for the year called 'year', for the month called 'month', for the text called 'text', an indicator for failures called 'failure', and a specific reason for failure called 'failure_reason'.
 The final output should be saved as a Parquet file.

 **Text Deduplication & State Management**:
 - **Goal**: To save space, if the text for a company has not changed since the last *valid* text entry, store a single dash `'-'`.